 Audit Quality Framework

-The framework combines the highest professional and ethical standards with strengthened and more comprehensive arrangements for:
+The framework combines the highest professional and ethical standards with strong and comprehensive arrangements for:

 - internal quality reviews